Bevy Systems

 By default systems run in parallel with each other and their order is non-deterministic.

-Normal systems cannot safely access the World instance directly because they run in parallel.
-Our World contains all of our components, so mutating arbitrary parts of it in parallel is not thread safe.
+contains all of our components, so mutating arbitrary parts of it in parallel is not thread safe.

-Ordering can be controlled with:
+Ordering can be controlled by:

-- The core sets like
+- Using core sets like

 Update